 2. Jack-of-all-Trades Equals Master of None

 Taking on each and every type of photography project will mean that people who are looking for an expert in a particular type of photography will not consider hiring you, even if you’re passionate about the subject – so basically, if you are passionate about architectural photography but your website says you take on food, wedding and wildlife projects as well; people looking for an expert architectural photographer will simply find someone else.
-Your specialisation brings your unique brand to the table – clients looking for an expert in a specific field are more likely to turn into repeat clients or recommend you to friends and colleagues.
+Your Specialised Photography brings your unique brand to the table – clients looking for an expert in a specific field are more likely to turn into repeat clients or recommend you to friends and colleagues.

 3. You’ll Love Your Work and Be Recognised for It!